sgnortes/Relationships-between-entities/README.md

 # Relationships-between-entities
-In this project I will show examples of the following relationships between entities:
+In this project I show examples of how to map the following relationships between entities:

 - One to one
 - One to many